tHarvey303/synthesizer/docs/CONTRIBUTING.md

 - If you're creating a new sub-directory of documentation, you will need to carry out a couple more steps:
 1. Create a new `.rst` file in that directory
 2. Update `source/index.rst` with the path to that `.rst` file
-3. Add a line to the *pytest* section of `.github/workflows/python-app.yml` to add the ntoebooks to the testing suite.
+3. Add a line to the *pytest* section of `.github/workflows/python-app.yml` to add the notebooks to the testing suite.
 It should look something like this

-    ...
         name: Test with pytest
           run: |
              pytest
              pytest --nbmake docs/source/*.ipynb
              pytest --nbmake docs/source/cosmo/*.ipynb
              pytest --nbmake docs/source/grids/*.ipynb
              pytest --nbmake docs/source/imaging/*.ipynb
              pytest --nbmake docs/source/parametric/*.ipynb
              pytest --nbmake docs/source/your_new_directory/*.ipynb

 Example toctree: